Reading time

 Summary

 Bali, the Island of the Gods, attracts thousands of expatriates each year seeking a tropical, affordable, and enriching lifestyle.
-In 2025, with the rise of visas tailored for digital nomads, retirees, and investors, relocating to Bali is more accessible than ever, despite its increasing popularity...
+In 2026, with Indonesia's revamped visa system (C1 tourist visa, D1/D2 multiple-entry, E33G Remote Worker KITAS, Second Home Visa), relocating to Bali is more accessible than ever, despite its increasing popularity...

 Introduction

 Bali, the Island of Gods, attracts thousands of expatriates each year seeking a tropical, affordable, and enriching lifestyle.
-In 2025, with the rise of visas tailored for digital nomads, retirees, and investors, relocating to Bali is more accessible than ever, despite increasing popularity that raises costs in certain areas.
+In 2026, with Indonesia's overhauled visa system (new C, D, and E codes) tailored for digital nomads, retirees, and investors, relocating to Bali is more accessible than ever, despite increasing popularity that raises costs in certain areas.
 This practical and detailed guide walks you through each step for a successful settlement: from visas to living costs, including the unique Hindu culture and pitfalls to avoid.
 Whether you're a digital nomad, a retiree, or an entrepreneur, Bali offers a perfect balance between work, well-being, and adventure, provided you prepare well.
 Plan at least 3 to 6 months for a smooth transition.

 1. Travel Preparation